jeandavidgrattepanche/Amplicon_MiSeq_pipeline/README.md

 - script 6: line 15

 	line 15: replace the SAR_db value by your BLAST db (do not forget to add the database folder)
-- add a file with your primers such as:
+- add a fasta file with your primers such as:

->SARf_1
+	'>'SARf_1

 	ACTCAGGGAGGTAGTGACAAG

->SARf_2
+	'>'SARf_2

 	ATTCAGGGAGGTAGTGACAAG

->SARr_1
+	'>'SARr_1

 	GCAGTTAAAAAGCTCGTAGTC

->SARr_2
+	'>'SARr_2

 	GCAGTTAAAAAGCTCGTAGTT

-Note: if you have degenerated bases, you should add the various combination as the script do not do it for you.
+Note: if you have degenerated bases, you should add the various combination as the script do not do it for you. (remove the ' to create your file)

 - create a sample list such as:

 	LAKM190	Guam.38D

 	LAKM81	ST.1.10

 	LAKM95	VP16

-(the first part is a part of name of the file generated after HTS and the second is the name you want the sample to be labelled)
+Note: the first element is a part of name of the file generated after HTS and the second is the name you want the sample to be labelled

 # Pipeline Guide